Coleman Falls, Virginia: Government

 The United States Postal Service operates the Coleman Falls Post Office within the community.
 The post office has the ZIP Code of 24536.
 Big Island and Lynchburg Zip Codes are used for some properties in the community.

 Education

 The community is served by Bedford County Public Schools.
 Public school students residing in Coleman Falls are zoned to attend either Big Island Elementary School, Liberty Middle School, and Liberty High School or Boonsboro Elementary School, Forest Middle School, and Jefferson Forest High School.

 The closest higher education institutions are located in Bedford and Lynchburg.

 Infrastructure

 The Coleman Falls Dam, operated by the Georgia-Pacific Corporation, is located in the community.

-Public safety

 Law enforcement is provided by the Bedford County Sheriff's Office.
 Fire protection is provided by the Big Island Volunteer Fire Company and Boonsboro Volunteer Fire and Rescue Company.
 Emergency medical services are provided by the Bedford County Department of Fire and Rescue, Big Island Emergency Crew, and Boonsboro Volunteer Fire and Rescue Company.

 Transportation

-Air

 The Lynchburg Regional Airport is the closest airport with commercial service to the community.